lukehoang1905/social-platform-mongo-express/README.md

 9. Rocket Owner update password
 10. Rocket Password confirm when update

+### Managing friend relationship (FriendFlow)

+1. Authenticated user can make friend request to other
+2. Authenticated user can see list of friend
+3. Authenticated user can accept or reject a friend request
+4. Authenticated user can see a list of all request receive
+5. Author can see a list of all request sent
+6. Author of Request can cancel the request
+7. Friend can unfriend

 ### CRUD post with friend only access (PostFlow)

 1. Authenticated user can make a post (POST a post) ✅